-Chesa Boudin, the Most Hated of the Progressive Prosecutors
+His Dad Got a Chance at Clemency.
+Then His Baby Was Born.

 Green: What made you decide yours is a better way of trying to enact a radical vision than, for example, the Days of Rage protest in Chicago, which all four of your parents were involved in?

-Boudin: My parents' approach didn't work out that well for them, or for me.
-So there's that.
-There's also the historic context.
+Boudin: My parents’ approach didn’t work out that well for them, or for me.
+So there’s that.
+There’s also the historical context.
 My parents lived through the Vietnam War, the civil-rights movement.
 They lived through the assassinations of Martin Luther King and Malcolm X and Fred Hampton.
 Those were defining moments in their coming of age.
 And it led them to make some serious mistakes.

 I lived through a really different history: one of mass incarceration, one of a country that has come to lead the world in locking people up, one in which we prioritize punishment over healing.
 I saw with my own eyes and my own lived experience a failed approach to public safety and justice.